Every Great Leader Has a Style — What’s Yours?

 - In crisis situations, coaching mode is too slow — sometimes people just need direction

-- You might avoid firing underperformers because you feel you haven’t done enough to develop them
+- You might avoid letting go of underperformers because you feel you haven’t done enough

 - Your focus on individual growth can sometimes come at the expense of team results

-The best coaching leaders know when to switch modes.
+The best Coaches know when to switch modes.
 Practice ‘situational leadership’ — coach when there’s time to develop, direct when the building is on fire.
 Set clear ‘development windows’ and ‘performance windows’ so your team knows which mode you’re in.
-Your ability to grow talent is your competitive advantage; sharpen it by also setting clear performance expectations.
+Your ability to grow talent is your competitive advantage; sharpen it by also setting clear performance expectations that keep everyone accountable.

 You lead by serving.
 You believe that a leader’s primary job is to make everyone around them more successful — and you walk that talk daily.
 You lead from behind, putting your team’s needs above your own ego, and create environments where people genuinely want to show up and give their best.